Oxsomi/core3/docs/oiSH.md

 *The oiSH format is an [oiXX format](oiXX.md), as such it inherits the properties from that such as compression, encryption and endianness (though enc/comp is not supported, since oiSH is most often packaged inside of an oiCA/oiDL file).*

-**NOTE: oiSH (1.2) is the successor of the original oiSH (0.1) from ocore.
+**NOTE: oiSH (1.2) is the successor of the original oiSH (0.1) from OxC1.
 This isn't the same format anymore. oiSH (0.1) lacked a lot of important features and is deprecated.**

 oSH is a single shader represented in a single or multiple binary/text format(s).
 The only definition is that the shader type must match one (or multiple) of the following: